Feyerabend/bb/workbook/projects/ch07/ps/ps/PS.md

     the rasteriser to respect these attributes.
 4. Support for Paths and Complex Shapes: Enhance the interpreter and rasteriser to support complex paths and curves using commands like `moveto`, `lineto`, and `curveto`.
-5. Advanced Interpreter Features: Add support for control structures (e.g., if, for, and repeat) and procedures to allow more complex PostScript files to be interpreted.
+5. Advanced Interpreter Features: Add support for control structures (e.g. `if`, `for`, and `repeat`) and procedures to allow more complex PostScript files to be interpreted.
 6. Text Rendering: Implement text support, managing the placement, rotation, and scaling of text in the graphics state.
-7. Performance and Optimization: Once the main functionality is complete, optimize for performance, especially in the rasteriser, where pixel-by-pixel manipulation can be costly.
+7. Performance and Optimisation: Once the main functionality is complete, optimize for performance, especially in the rasteriser, where pixel-by-pixel manipulation can be costly.

 Here's an outline of key functions for each module, focusing on their roles in a PostScript